Funding

 • for healthcare professionals to take an active role in their own training,

-• to promote cross-disciplinary collaboration and break down barriers between different settings (community, hospital).
+• to promote cross-professional collaboration and break down barriers between different settings of practice (community, hospital).

 The objectives of Continuing Professional Development (CPD) are: